-Looking back in retrospect, I can see where all my influences in my art work come from, the fascination with pattern, insects and flowers.
+Looking back in retrospect, I can see where all the influences in my artwork come from - my fascination with pattern, insects and flowers.
 They were all part of my childhood and what I loved to do.

 The majority of my inspiration comes from the local Sussex landscape and my garden.
 Over the years it has become obvious that the seasons are moving.
 Spring comes earlier and earlier and Winters are extremely mild.
 I believe this is an indication of global warming, and so many of the scientists and media provide us with information regarding this issue on a global scale, but what is happening on our doorstep?
 What invertebrates and wildflowers are threatened and how does that impact on us?
 As I write this, we are currently experiencing a heatwave and my crops this year are thriving because of the exceptionally low population of slugs and snails – a gardeners dream perhaps, but also an indication of pressure on the water supply due to lack of rain.
 The scarcity of these unpopular molluscs also have an impact on the birds and mammals, such as hedgehogs and thrushes that feed upon them.

 I started my “Art Seasonally” blog to start documenting and comparing the changes in the local climate in Sussex.
 I draw what I observe each week from life, and these are not only for the project, but are also used as research and inspiration for my oil paintings.
 To read my “Art Seasonally” blog click here.